 UiO's personnel policy

 UiO’s personnel policy is a common platform in which the human resources management of the whole university must be anchored.
-Personnel policy shall provide a basis for consistent practice in human resources management.
+The personnel policy shall provide a basis for consistent practice in human resources management.
+Here the main points are outlined in brief.

 Values